 To open a UK bank account, you’ll need two documents: one to prove your identity and one to prove your address.
 This applies both in-branch and online.

 Proving your identity is simple.
 You just need your passport, driving license or identity card (if you’re an EU national).
 You’ll also have to prove your address by providing another document.
-Every bank has its own list of documents that are acceptable as proof of address.
-Broadly speaking, these include:
+Every bank has its own list of acceptable documents as proof of address.
+Broadly speaking, these include

 - a tenancy agreement or mortgage statement;